swdee/go-rknnlite/README.md

 Refer to the official documentation on how to install this on your system as it will vary based on OS and SBC vendor.

-### Rock Pi 5B
+### Verify rknpu Driver

-My usage was on the Radxa Rock Pi 5B running the official Debian 11 OS image which has the rknpu2 driver already installed.
+My usage was on the Radxa Rock Pi 5B running the official Debian 12 OS image which has the rknpu2 driver already installed.

 To my knowledge [Armbian](https://www.armbian.com/) and